 When to Seek Professional Help

-If you’ve noticed temporary improvement from antibiotics, it’s a helpful clue — but not a solution.
-A professional halitosis evaluation can determine whether your odor is coming from bacteria on the tongue, bacteria below the gumline, sinus drainage, or dry-mouth conditions like xerostomia.
+Temporary improvement on antibiotics is a useful clue, not a solution.
+A professional halitosis evaluation can determine whether the odor is coming from the tongue, beneath the gumline, sinus drainage, or dry-mouth conditions like xerostomia.

 Dr. Teah Nguyen specializes in identifying and treating chronic halitosis with precision.
-When you’re ready for long-term relief, visit our contact page to schedule a consultation.
+When you are ready for long-term relief, call +1 510-848-0114 or visit our contact page to schedule a consultation.

-You deserve relief from chronic halitosis — and long-lasting confidence in your breath.
+You deserve relief from chronic halitosis — and lasting confidence in your breath.